-have higher average welfare than the background population, so that AU assigns positive value to avoiding existential catastrophe, at least in the large-background-population limit.
-(But much of what we say about the value of avoiding existential catastrophe on this assumption also applies, mutatis mutandis, to the disvalue of avoiding existential catastrophe on the opposite assumption that the potential future population has lower average welfare than the background population.)
+We will therefore consider how real-world background populations affect the relative importance of these two objectives according to AU.
+We focus on AU to keep the discussion manageable, and because AU exhibits the central relevant feature of insensitivity to population size, without the essentially orthogonal feature of inequality aversion.
+An 'existential catastrophe', for our purposes, is any near-future event that would drastically reduce the future population size of human-originating civilization.
+For expository purposes, we focus on the case where the future generations that will exist if we avoid existential catastrophe have higher average welfare than the background population, so that AU assigns positive value to avoiding existential catastrophe, at least in the large-background-population limit.
+But most of what we say about the value of avoiding existential catastrophe on this assumption also applies, mutatis mutandis, to the disvalue of avoiding existential catastrophe on the opposite assumption that the potential future population has lower average welfare than the background population.